DirkSonguer/uwp-technocoid-v10/README.md

 Recently I found myself searching for a simple VJ tool that acted a bit like a video step sequencer, much like Neon did, but I wasn't able to find one.
-Well, to be honest I didn't look that well as I figured it would be a nice project to get back into Windows apps and check out UWP a little bit.
+Well, to be honest I didn't really look as I figured it would be a nice project to get back into Windows apps and check out UWP a little bit.

 # Used in Development